MWATelescope/giant-squid/README.md

 ### Download ASVO jobs

-To download job ID 12345:
+To download job ID 12345 to your current directory '.':

 ```bash
 giant-squid download 12345